WINDY-WINDWARD/WINDY-WINDWARD/README.md

 - 👋 Hi, I’m @WINDY-WINDWARD
-- 👀 I’m interested in Devops
+- 👀 I’m interested in Networking and FinTech
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Networking and AI
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on AI projects
-- 📫 How to reach me ...
+- 📫 karthik.sarode23+Gprofile@gmail.com

 <!---
 WINDY-WINDWARD/WINDY-WINDWARD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.